The main sources of real estate law are as follows:

 In most cases, a security deposit is provided as security to a landlord should a tenant default under a lease.
 A letter of guarantee issued by a financial institution may replace the security deposit in rare cases.

-A tenant has the right to continue to occupy the relevant real estate until the security deposit is returned by the landlord, even after the expiration of the lease.
+A tenant has the right to continue to occupy the leased real estate until the security deposit is returned by the landlord, even after the expiration of the lease.
 Therefore, the landlord needs to be prepared to return the security deposit to the tenant on the date originally agreed.

 A common reason for a landlord to terminate a lease is a tenant’s failure to make timely rent payments, or the tenant’s alteration of the real estate without approval from the landlord.
 On the other hand, a common reason for a tenant to terminate a lease is the landlord’s transfer of the real estate to a third party.
 In such cases, the landlord may negotiate with the tenant to insert a clause in the lease agreement permitting the landlord to freely transfer the real estate as long as the transferee (ie, the third party) agrees to accept all the terms and conditions of the lease agreement.